-Students are only considered for place of employment internships if they have been employed by the agency for one year or more at the time of application.
-Students considering placement in their place of employment must meet with the assigned field staff to discuss the program's goals and objectives.
-The challenges of an employment-based placement are reviewed, and other available options are discussed.
-Proposed employment agencies must meet all of the criteria required of any BSU BSW field site.
-Once it is determined that an employed placement is the best option for the student, the student submits a detailed written proposal of the plan for their placement.
-The proposed internship must offer learning, assignments, clients, and supervision which are different from those in the student's employment.
-The field supervisor, on-going employment supervisor and the student must sign a proposal agreement stating that the all parties agree to the internship as described.
-The proposal must be approved by the Director of BSW Field Education and then reviewed by the Field Committee.
+Students who completed three months of employment at their current place of employment by the 1st day of the calendar year are eligible for an employment-based internship.
+Students considering an internship at their place of employment must meet with the assigned field staff to discuss the program's goals and objectives.
+The strengths and challenges of an employment-based placement are reviewed, and other available options are discussed.
+Proposed employment agencies must meet all the criteria required of any BSU BSW field site.
+Once it is determined that an employed placement is the best option for the student, the student submits a detailed written proposal of the plan for their placement and submits it to the Director of Field Education and/or their Field Specialist.
+The field supervisor, on-going employment supervisor, and the student must sign a proposal agreement stating that all parties agree to the internship as described.
+The proposal must be approved by the Director of Field Education and then reviewed by the Field Committee.

-The Place-of-Employment Field Experience proposal must include the following information:
+The Employment Based Internship proposal must include the following information: